pshegde123/sequelizedBurger/README.md

   OR execute command `npm install`

+(4) Update the config/config.json settings as per your db creadentials.
+Execute script `schema.sql`.

-(4) Run the server using command `node server.js`.
+(5) Run the server using command `node server.js`.
 By default server will run on port 8080, if you wish to change the port number, please set your local environment variable PORT.

-(5) Open URL http://localhost:8080 in your browser to view the app.
+(6) Open URL http://localhost:8080 in your browser to view the app.

 ### Author
 Click [here](https://github.com/pshegde123/sequelizedBurger/graphs/contributors) to see contribution history.